2025-environmental-bioinformatics/Lab-Snakemake/README.md

 ## Rule all

-As mentioned above, snakemake generally looks for the first targets within a snakefile and automatically makes sure that those targets are built.
+As mentioned above, snakemake generally looks for the first targets within a Snakefile and automatically makes sure that those targets are built.
 All other targets go by the wayside.

 As such, it is common practice to include a `rule all:` at the top of your `Snakefile` that lists all the files that should be created with your workflow.